approov/quickstart-react-native/README.md

 ## ACTIVATING APPROOV

 In order to use Approov you must include it as a component that wraps your application components.
 This automatically deals with initializing Approov when the app is started.
-Import the required native modules as follows:
+Import using the following:

 ```Javascript
 import { ApproovProvider, ApproovService } from '@approov/react-native-approov';